-Staples, Ellis + Associates P.A. is a premier personal injury law firm serving clients in Pensacola, Escambia, Santa Rosa, Okaloosa and Walton Counties and throughout Northwest Florida.
+Staples, Ellis + Associates P.A. is a premier personal injury law firm serving clients throughout Florida, including Pensacola, Escambia, Santa Rosa, Okaloosa, and Walton County.
 We are well-versed in the applicable truck safety and traffic laws and have a proven track record of obtaining significant settlements and jury verdicts for our clients.
 Knowing that truck companies and their insurers often try to deny any liability, we know how to fight back and win.

 Common Causes of Florida Truck Accidents

-Some of the leading causes of truck and tractor-trailer accidents include:
+Some of the leading causes of truck and tractor-trailer accidents in Florida include:

 - Driver fatigue